Home » What Is The BCC?

 Who utilizes the BCC?

-Why, the entire Vanderbilt University campus does!
+The entire Vanderbilt University campus does!

 The BCC is open to any and all VU students, faculty and staff.
 Vanderbilt faculty hold academic classes in the BCC Seminar room, and the BCC auditorium hosts numerous scholarly presentations for Vanderbilt departments, schools and colleges.
 We also host events for community partners such as the YMCA, Big Brothers, Big Sisters, and Organized Neighbors of Edgehill.